chfischerx/angular-nested-layout/README.md

 This project shows a simple example for a classic header - content - footer layout using Angular.

-I had the following goals when creating this project:
+I had the following goals in mind when creating this project:
 - Header and footer shall always be visible and never resize
 - The content area in the middle shall always stretch vertically to use all the remaining vertical space
 - Show a scrollbar when the content area exceeds available vertical space